leegee/test-react-openlayers-ufo/README.md

 * Date-range search
 * CSV downloads

-Using Redux Toolkit's 'slices' to try and tame the horribly dated and ungainly Redux.
-I prefer Vue and Pinia, but....

-Currently the master branch has server- and client-side clustering, but  the is also a slightly-outdate `no-clusters` branch.

-See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.

 Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.
 If zoomed out by a configurable amount, the server clusters the points.

-Everything is controll by the Redux 'slices' - `gui` contains stuff just relating to the interface, `details` just the details of a single report, and `map` contains everything needed to query and render results.
+Everything is controlled by the Redux 'slices':

+- `gui` contains stuff just relating to the interface
+- `details` just the details of a single report
+- `map` contains everything needed to query and render results.

 ## Installing and Accessing the DB

-There is a PostGIS database dump in [./data/norge/pg-dump//](./data/norge/pg-dump/): install the usual way with `psql`.
+There is a PostGIS database dump in [./data/norge/pg-dump/](./data/norge/pg-dump/): install the usual way with `psql`.

 Configuration access options are hard-coded  in [the global config](./packages/config/).
 Of course this should (and will) be upgraded to use `.env` files.

+The database was constructed from an MS Access dump, which can be found in [./data/norge/](./data/norge/) along with the scripts used to port it to PostGIS.
+The only manual step remaining is geocoding, which was done via a free of charge online geocoder and exported as CSV.

 ## State of the data

-Look around [./data/norge/](./data/norge/) for scripts that were used to create this database from a Microsoft Access Dump: they name the database `norge`.

 Some effort has been put into massaging dates into usable state (`197?-13-31` was no use), as well as to geocode the sighting locations to gain latitude and longitude to plot.

-Joining the old Access tables is a work in progress, as the dump contained no actual joins in its scheme.
+As far as I can tell today, table relations (missing in the MDB dump) have been restored.

+However, there are still lots of entries such as:

+    Hvor befant de dem(4,1,1)	  false
+    Hvor befant de dem(4,1,2)	  false

+I suspect these rely upon entries in `Switchboard Items`, at which I have yet to look.

 ## Todo: